Want to learn more about this at Kettering Health?

 Dr. Foster: Many of my patients wear orthotics to correct biomechanical foot issues, which can affect how you walk, stand, or run.
-These orthotics slip inside your shoes and can be beneficial, but they are also very expensive, and not always necessary.
+These orthotics slip inside your shoes and can be beneficial, but they are also very expensive and unnecessary.
 Over-the-counter inserts can provide good support and prevent pain, too.
 I recommend trying over-the-counter options first.

 Aside from wearing good shoes, what can teen athletes do to protect their feet?

-Dr. Foster: Teens are at risk for injuries to their growth plates, which are areas of growing tissue near the end of long bones.
+Dr. Foster: Teens are at risk for injuries to their growth plates, areas of growing tissue near the end of long bones.
 When the growth plates get inflamed, it can cause injuries.
 To prevent these types of injuries in the feet, it’s important to stretch the calf and thigh muscles before and after you exercise.
-These muscles extend all the way down to the feet, and keeping them limber and loose protects the growth plates from injury.
+These muscles extend down to the feet, and keeping them limber and loose protects the growth plates from injury.

 What about non-athletic shoe choices, such as flip-flops, sandals, dress shoes, and heels?